RoboDD/robodd.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Ziniu WU.
 I am working on my MSc dissertation (Towards Human-in-the-loop Robot Learning with Mixed Reality-based Immersive Teleoperation) supervised by [Dr. Dandan Zhang](https://www.intelligentrobotics-acrossscales.com/about) at the University of Bristol.
-Please find more about my current research [here](https://robodd.github.io/site/research/).
+Please find more about my current dissertation project [here](https://robodd.github.io/site/research/).

 **I am actively looking for a PhD position in Robotics and AI!**